stertooy/TwistedConjugacy/README.md

 homomorphisms between) finite and polycyclic groups, the latter requiring the use of the Polycyclic package.

-Moreover, if Polycyclic is loaded, this package also allows calculating intersections of arbitrary subgroups and cosets, as well as solving the membership problem for double cosets in polycyclic groups.
+Moreover, if Polycyclic is loaded, this package provides some additional functionality for cosets of polycyclic groups, such as intersections of right cosets and membership in double cosets.

 This package requires GAP version 4.14 or later.
-The extension for polycyclically presented groups requires Polycyclic version 2.16 or later.
+The extension for infinite polycyclic groups requires Polycyclic version 2.16 or later.